California Fiduciary e-file Program - Frequently Asked Questions

 It depends on the software you use.
 Contact your software company to see if they provide software that will allow you to transmit directly to us.

-12. Will FTB include more fiduciary forms for tax year 2013?
+13. Will FTB include more fiduciary forms next year?

 You can join our Subscription Services.
 Get the latest information on Fiduciary e-file, Business e-file, Individual e-file, e-Services, seminars, and processing developments important to tax professionals.